Can’t find the motivation to go to work?

 No one wants to stay in a stodgy workplace, sit on the same desk, perform the same mundane tasks, be in the same position, and receive the same entry-level salary every single day for the next ten years of their precious waking life.

 So if you lack the drive to go to work, maybe it’s not you.
 Maybe it’s your job.
 Maybe it’s your workplace.

 An ideal career is like a video game.
-You have an ultimate goal.
-You unlock levels after levels in order to reach that goal.
+You have the ultimate goal.
+You unlock levels after levels to reach that goal.
 You have new assignments.
 It becomes more challenging as the game progresses.
 You gain new experiences.
 By the 5th level, you feel stronger, wiser, and more developed than you were in level 1.

 Isn’t it fulfilling to stay in a company where your work evolves?

 Unfortunately, your company doesn’t have these.
 You’re never offered new opportunities.
 Except for a few wrinkles you developed, nothing has changed.

 Someone can’t grow if there no rooms for growth.
 If it’s been five long years and every day feels pointlessly the same, then start questioning your existence in that company.
 This is a straightforward sign that you are not evolving very quickly – or worse – you’re not going to evolve at all.

 2. Boss Doesn’t Care About Your Goals